UA-Libraries-Research-Data-Services/UALIB_Workshops/README.md

 > Oct 21, 2024 - This repository has recently been transferred from The University of Alabama Libraries Web Services GitHub to The University of Alabama Libraries Research Data Services GitHub organization.
 > All GitHub related hyperlinks should automatically redirect to the new GitHub location, but if you notice anything that is not working correctly, please let us know.

+**License and Software Usage Notice**

+This workshop code is licensed under the MIT License.
+Some portions are designed to work with proprietary software, such as MathWorks MATLAB, which is not included under this license.
+Users must have valid licenses for any required proprietary software to run these portions of the code.

 Supporting materials for UA Libraries selected workshops.